alexismgjackson-github/checkin/README.md

 - Managing check-ins
 - Managing selected emotion for submission
 - Managing modal open/close
+- Managing modal pagination

 ### _USEEFFECT_

 - Handling Firebase authentication state changes and ensuring check-ins are fetched when the user logs in
 - Handles UI behavior (disabling/enabling scrolling) based on the modal state
+- Defaults modal to page 1 when reopening it

+### _USEREF_

+- Scroll the check-ins list wrapper to the top when the user changes pages

 ### _RESPONSIVE WEB DESIGN_